 Are you thinking about skiing with infants or toddlers or a baby?
-When planning family ski holidays, regardless of the age of your children, there are a few general ‘rules of thumb’.
+When planning family skiing holidays with young children, there are a few general ‘rules of thumb’.
 Try to book a ski resort with a short transfer time from the airport (unless you are planning to drive) and if you can, book family-friendly ski accommodation that is ski-in ski-out.
-No one likes a long walk to the lifts, and when you’re little, skis and boots are that much harder to cope with.
-Try to book your family ski holiday during the warmer months of the ski season if possible; March and April offer longer, sunnier days on the slopes and are more enjoyable for all.
+No one likes a long walk to the lifts, and when you’re little, skis and boots are much harder to cope with.
+Try to book your family ski holiday during the warmer months of the ski season if possible; March and April offer longer, sunnier days on the slopes and are more enjoyable when skiing with infants.

-Lots of ski resorts these days are car-free, which makes for a safer environment for your family, and choose a ski resort with plenty to do off the slopes: whether that’s play facilities for younger children or fun activities for teenagers.
+Lots of ski resorts these days are car-free, which makes for a safer environment for your family.
+Choose a ski resort with plenty to do off the slopes such as play facilities for younger children.
 If the lifts are closed or you want a day off, you’ll be pleased to have a contingency plan to keep the family entertained.

-Our ski experts are here to answer all your questions about skiing with infants and toddlers and help guide you through the process of booking the perfect ski holiday with young children in tow, but here’s a few more pointers.
+Our ski experts are here to answer all your questions about skiing with infants and toddlers.
+We can help guide you through the process of booking the perfect ski holiday with young children in tow, but here’s a few more pointers.

 When children are really young, it’s important that a family ski holiday is simply a fun, snowy, winter holiday building snowmen and drinking hot chocolates.